datacoves/docs/docs/explanation/best-practices/dbt/object-naming.md

 The general flow of data is from Raw schemas to Inlets then Bays, and finally Coves.
 These will be described in more detail below.

-?> _Note_: See [this page](explanation/best-practices/dbt/inlets-bays-coves) to learn more about Inlets, Bays, and Coves
+>[!NOTE]See [this page](explanation/best-practices/dbt/inlets-bays-coves) to learn more about Inlets, Bays, and Coves

 ![inlets-bays-coves](./assets/inlets-bays-coves.png)